opendatainitiative/opendatainitiative.github.io/resources.md

 <!--
 <hr>
 ### <a>Policy-Organizations</a>:
- i have policy I need to push.
-I can I do that?
-Contribute to projects, workshops, and content.
+Advance their policy/project goals/contributions and find new funding sources.
+We want their event and project participation.
 1.
 <hr>
 ### <a>Universities</a>:
-I have students that need projects.
+Students that need projects.
 What can they work on?
 Some issue need to be 160 hr work so a professor could assign.
+Referring to open data issues, or more generally governance and accountability issues in a data-driven and interconnected world, and efforts to better educate people about best practices, and its uses and misuses.
+More specifically, efforts with the open data initiative and explore possible collaborations.
 1.
 <hr>
 ### <a>Commercial-Companies</a>:
-I want customers, where are they?
-They are using the workshops, information.
-Support the work so customers see your products
+New ways of reaching customers.
+All of these companies are startups, so access to sources of investment could be important.
+We want product comparisons, implementation, and operations documented and categorized.
+These organizations are our best chances for sponsorship.
+We want enough sponsorship to cover 2018 headcount.
 1.
 -->